-Life in the School of Communication and Film (the then School of Communicaiton) is dynamic: students learn not only in lectures and tutorials but from practicums, internships, study tours and exchanges outside Hong Kong.
-Each Concentrations has its own workshop, in which students produce experimental newspapers, run a web-based broadcast news station, launch publicity campaigns or organise exhibitions and film and video festivals.
-Moreover, the Communication Society coordinates all students of the School and organizes many varied activities, such as orientation camp, academic week and study tour.
+Life in the School of Communication is vibrant: students learn not only in lectures and tutorials but from practicums, internships, conferences, guest talks, international collaborations, study tours and exchanges outside Hong Kong.
+Each Concentration of the undergraduate programme has its own workshop, in which students produce experimental newspapers, run a web-based broadcast news station, launch publicity campaigns and organise digital arts exhibitions.
+Moreover, the Communication Society connects undergraduate students of the School and organizes many exciting activities, such as orientation camp, academic week, sports competition, singing contest and study tour.

 Looking for a life-changing experience?
 All undergraduate students are eligible to apply for one or two semesters of exchange after at least one full year at UGC‐funded programmes at HKBU.
 International Office limits applicants to those with 2.5 GPA or higher.
-Please click here ( to PDF ) for details.
+Students can visit International Office website for more information.

-There is also the lively School-wide student Communication Society, which organizes such extra-curricular activities as study tours, academic week and social functions.
+There is also the lively School-wide undergraduate students organization - Communication Society, which organizes extra-curricular activities such as study tours, academic week, sports competition and social functions.
 They also run the CommonSense, an online platform to showcase the creativity and ideas of students.